-The MX 23 utilizes 31-position precision DC control voltage potentiometers to select the FREQUENCY points.
+The MX 22 utilizes a 31-position precision DC control voltage potentiometer to select the LOW/HIGH FRE-QUENCY point.
 This crossover circuit design assures consistent accuracy from Channel-to-Channel and unit-to-unit.
 This is a distinct advantage over continuously variable designs using ganged potentiometers which can yield large variations in channel-to-channel matching.
 Even with 31 choices it is possible that the exact recommended Crossover Frequency may not fall on one of the detents on the selector.
 Not to panic, for drivers have their own gradual rolloffs and tolerance variations.
 Just pick the closest one.
 When in doubt, choose the higher Frequency setting.

-The illustrations and tables below detail the crossover frequencies available on the detents that are not labeled.
+The illustration and table below details the crossover frequencies available on the detents that are not labeled.
 For best overall system results, try to choose the speaker components so that each operates well within its recommended limits.
 This provides valuable leeway so that crossover points may be adjusted in order to fine-tune the system.
 This also yields higher system reliability.
 If at all possible, always use some kind of realtime analyzer to tune your crossover, and then fine-tune each system with an equalizer.
 Keep reading for further alignment details.

-LOW/MID FREQUENCY
+LOW/HIGH FREQUENCY